austenstone/copilot-demo/README.md

   <img src="https://img.youtube.com/vi/4duqI8WyfqE/maxresdefault.jpg" width="300px">
 </a>

-## OpenAI
-Leaverage OpenAI to do other AI tasks such as completion, semantic search, classification, and much more!

-The [OpenAI API](https://openai.com/api/) makes these models easy to consume in a SASS format.

 # [Copilot X](https://github.com/features/preview/copilot-x)
 With chat and terminal interfaces, support for pull requests, and early adoption of OpenAI’s GPT-4, GitHub Copilot X is our vision for the future of AI-powered software development.
 Integrated into every part of your workflow.